 Their next hearing is scheduled for Aug.
 11.

-By Kan Thar and Thant Sin Oo for RFA’s Myanmar Service.
+Reported by Kan Thar and Thant Sin Oo for RFA’s Myanmar Service.
 Translated by Khet Mar.
 Written in English by Roseanne Gerin.